presents

 the child's stomach will be empty;

-- Reduction:
+- Closed Reduction:

 - pure traction may actually make it more difficult to oppose the frx ends due to tightening of the overlying periosteum (like a chinese finger trap);

-- the distal radius is hyperextended and the distal fragment is pushed distally until the dorsal cortex is out to length;
+- distal radius is hyperextended and the distal fragment is pushed distally until the dorsal cortex is out to length;

 - if closed reduction is still not possible, then insert a 1 mm K wire percutaneously into fracture site and use it "lever" the fracture into a reduced position;

 - Closed reduction of fractures of the proximal radius in children.
-B Kaufman et al. JBJS.
-71-B. 1989. p 66-67.

 - Acceptable Reduction:

-- see accetable reduction in both bone forearm frx:
+- see accetable reduction in both bone forearm frx

 - references:

 - Remodelling after distal forearm fractures in children.
 II.
-The final orientation of the distal and proximal epiphyseal plates of the radius.
+The final orientation of the distal and proximal epiphyseal plates of the radius

 - Remodelling after distal forearm fractures in children.
 III.
-Correction of residual angulation in fractures of the radius.
+Correction of residual angulation in fractures of the radius

-- Remodeling of angulated distal forearm fractures in children.
+- Remodeling of angulated distal forearm fractures in children

-- Translation of the radius as a predictor of outcome in distal radial fractures of children.
+- Translation of the radius as a predictor of outcome in distal radial fractures of children

 - Risk Factors in Redisplacement of Distal Radial Fractures in Children.